Codex Makes Unsafe Assumptions

 5. Env var format invented

-The function has a JSDoc saying @param userId: string but the implementation actually accepts number | string now.
-Codex trusted the doc, called it with string, runtime fine — until the caller passes a number elsewhere and the type system doesn’t catch the mismatch.
+The function has a JSDoc saying @param userId: string, but the implementation now accepts number | string.
+Codex trusted the doc, called it with a string, and it ran fine — until another caller passes a number and the type system doesn’t catch the mismatch.

 Shortest path to fix